UCEPROTECTL3 Blacklist: How To Remove It

 UCEPROTECT operates with three levels of blacklists:

-UCEPROTECTL3 relies on data from diverse sources, including spam traps, spam filter detection, user submissions, and honeypots, to maintain a comprehensive IP blocklist.
+UCEPROTECTL3 maintains a comprehensive IP blocklist using data from diverse sources, including spam traps, spam filter detection, user submissions, and honeypots.

 How to Identify UCEPROTECTL3 Blacklisting?